BYU-CS465/software-security/race/README.md

 While logged in to the Docker container, you can also use gdb to inspect the code.

+## Threads Example

+The code in `threads-example` shows how threads work.

 ## Inventory

 This code simulates a store with a single product and a stream of customers that